Leppävaara

 Leppävaara’s excellent public transport connections are being improved even further, thanks to the light rail line 15, which started operating in October 2023, and the future Espoo Rail Line.
 The light rail route runs from Leppävaara via Otaniemi to Keilaniemi.

 For those who live in Leppävaara, all aspects of urban life are within easy reach.
-The area includes Sello, the largest shopping centre in Finland in terms of visitor numbers, Vermo Race Track (the leading trotting arena in Finland), the largest sports park in Espoo, an outdoor swimming pool and several riding schools.
-Leppävaara also has several municipal and private services, shops, schools and day care centres.
+The area includes Sello, one of the largest shopping centres in Finland in terms of visitor numbers and sales, the Vermo harness racing track, the largest sports park in Espoo, an outdoor swimming pool and several riding schools.
+Leppävaara also has a wide range of municipal and private services, shops, schools and day care centres.

 There are approximately 30,000 jobs in Leppävaara, which accounts for one fourth of all jobs in Espoo.
 The most important sectors are retail and wholesale trade, ICT and education.
 Leppävaara is located within one of Finland's largest information and technology clusters.